XelaRonnoc/graphicalMineSweeper/README.md

 # graphicalMineSweeper
   - my take on the classic minesweeper game built in java using jframe and jpanel.
-Still currently a work in progress however largley functional as a demonstation
+Still currently a work in progress however the core gamplay loop (minus ability to flag potential mines) is complete.

   TO DO:
     - Make a start menu and game over menu